Bi-Level optimization for interpolation-based parameter estimation of differential equations: Experiments

 \section{Experiments}

-We demonstrate the efficacy of our method on two different problem formulations.
-First, parameter estimation, where we estimate the parameters of an ordinary differential equation and a delayed differential equation using state measurements.
-In this formulation, we assume that the structure of the function $\Theta (X, p, \phi)$ is known, while the parameters $p$ and $\phi$ are unknown.
-Second, we consider model discovery, where both the parameters and the function $\Theta (X, p, \phi)$ are unknown.
-To make this problem formulation tractable, we assume that the original function can be represented using a set of basis functions selected from a large collection.
+We demonstrate the efficacy of our method on two different problem classes using benchmark problems \cite{calver2019parameter}.
+These problems are highly nonlinear, coupled, and sensitive to parameter variations, all of which make the optimization problem challenging and prone to convergence issues or poor local minima.
+First, we consider parameter estimation, where the goal is to estimate the parameters of a system of ordinary differential equations using state measurements.
+In this setting, we assume that the structure of the function $\Theta (X, p, \phi)$ is known, while the parameters $p$ and $\phi$ are unknown.
+Second, we consider model discovery, in which both the parameters and the function $\Theta (X, p, \phi)$ are unknown.
+To make this problem tractable, we assume that the underlying function can be represented as a sparse combination of basis functions selected from a large candidate library, akin to SINDy and recent strong implementations of this method \cite{prabhu2025derivative}.
+Consequently, the problem reduces to selecting the appropriate basis functions from this library and subsequently estimating the associated coefficients (parameters).
+Finally, we demonstrate how our method can be extended to parameter estimation of delayed differential equations, stiff differential equations, and partially observed differential equations.